BambooFlower/Math-Scripts/Code/Partial Differential Equations/Wave Equation/README.md

 Wave Equation contains:
-- VbratingDrum.m: Visualization of the wave equation in two dimensions with a zero-displacement boundary
+- VbratingDrum.m: Visualization of the wave equation in two dimensions with a zero-displacement boundary condition